 Nap wars

 - Keep the crib: Parents and children alike might be excited for the switch over to the big kid bed at this point, but for reluctant nappers, a toddler bed or twin might provide too much temptation to wander off.
 If you can, holding onto the crib a little longer could help you out.
 Toddlers who have already shown themselves willing to break out of cribs can sometimes be held off a little longer by lowering the height of the crib mattress as far as it will go.
-If Baby likes to wander, and is too tall for even the lowest setting of the crib, it may not be safe for her in the crib, so installing a toddler gate to the bedroom, and making sure the bedroom is fully climbing-toddler-proof can also help to avoid any major accidents.
+If Baby likes to wander, and is too tall for even the lowest setting of the crib, it may not be safe for them in the crib, so installing a toddler gate to the bedroom, and making sure the bedroom is fully climbing-toddler-proof can also help to avoid any major accidents.

 The end of the nap?